 Millennials were less drawn to aspirational, designer brands, and they are perfectly happy saving money by buying private-label lines, which further hurts traditional department stores.
 The fall-out has been swift as Millennials are being blamed for the bankruptcies of staple brick and mortar stores like Toys-R-Us.

 As marketers look forward to this new decade, opportunities will be abundant for retailers and brands to meet these omnichannel needs of the new consumer.
 Amidst economic uncertainty, those brands that can meet their consumers on their own terms with sustainability and convenience will have the greatest opportunity to capture market share while minimizing costs.
 With the right data platforms and AI integrations, retail is still looking up.
-Here’s to the next decade!
+Implementing an AIAO funnel strategy can further optimize these efforts, ensuring businesses stay ahead of the curve.
+Here’s to the next decade!”

 Future of Beauty, Fashion, and the Clothing Retail Industry: How to Stay Ahead of the Competition